ATARCA/nft-share-platform-frontend/README.md

 ## Update backend GraphQL schema

-GraphQL is used for API between backend and frontend.
+GraphQL is used for API between `nft-share-platform-backend` and `nft-share-platform-frontend`.
 Update schema file in backend repository first and then and start the backend.
-On frontend run `npm run backend:schema:download` and then `npm run backend:schema:codegen`.
+In frontend directory run `npm run backend:schema:download` and then `npm run backend:schema:codegen`.

 ## Update subgraph GraphQL schema

-GraphQL is used for API between subgraph blockchain indexing service and frontend.
+GraphQL is used for API between `nft-share-platform-subgraph` blockchain indexing service and frontend.
 Update schema in subgraph repository and deploy it to a subgraph.
-On frontend run `npm run thegraph:schema:download` and then `npm run thegraph:schema:codegen`.
+In frontend directory run `npm run thegraph:schema:download` and then `npm run thegraph:schema:codegen`.
 Make sure that the download command points to the same instance of subgraph where the new schema was deployed (see `package.json` file).

 ## Create new GraphQL queries / modify existing queries